bzdiop/bzdiop.github.io/_pages/misc.md

 I do/did a lot of very random things.
 And here's a sneak peak:

 #### Conference Hosting
+2023 -- Conference on the "Social foundations for statistics and machine learning" (with Maximilian Kasy](https://maxkasy.github.io/home/) and [Carlos Gonzalez Perez](https://presidente-carlos.github.io/))
-2021 -- Conference on "machine learning (ML) and economic inequality", with Prof. [Maximilian Kasy](https://maxkasy.github.io/home/).
+2021 -- Conference on "Machine learning and economic inequality", with Prof. [Maximilian Kasy](https://maxkasy.github.io/home/).
 2022 -- ML and Economics day at the Oxford Department of Economics' [Research Jamboree 2022](https://www.economics.ox.ac.uk/research-jamboree-2022) (with Prof. Kasy).

 #### Photography